MatHelio314/stepper_motor_ws/README.md

     https://www.nanotec.com/eu/en/products/2256-software-for-brushless-dc-servo-motor-controller

-The software lets you modify the parameters as well as to do some tests, iIpersonnaly used this software to solve many issues with the motors.
+The software lets you modify the parameters as well as to do some tests, i personnaly used this software to solve many issues with the motors.
 Also check if the firmware is up to date (the software can update it for you), it is also possible to factory reset the motors to avoid any problems.